cllouud/test-ascend-ci-permission/.github/ISSUE_TEMPLATE/delete_npu_runner.md

 ---
-name: "🚀 Delete Organization"
+name: "Delete Organization"
-about: "Disconnecting an organization from Runners"
-title: "[Delete] Disconnect organization from NPU Runners"
+about: "Use this template to disconnect organization from NPU Runners"
+title: "DISABLE [ORGANIZATION]"
 labels: "npu-resources"
 assignees: ""
 ---

-Welcome to use this template to submit an issue to add your organization to the NPU operator.
-Please follow the instructions below to fill in the relevant information so that we can process your request more efficiently.

 ```yaml
 org-name: